SeanKski/Website/content/home/experience.md

     date_start: '2019-08-17'
     date_end: ''
     description: |2-
-      - Creating approach for casual discovery via aligning the latent distributions of data gathered from heterogenous domains (e.g., tissue samples from different hospitals).
+      - Creating approach for casual discovery via aligning the latent distributions of data gathered from heterogeneous domains (e.g., tissue samples from different hospitals).
       - Derived method for interpretable optimal transport for the purposes of explaining image-based distribution shifts to a human operator which can be used for system monitoring or knowledge discovery [[publication](https://www.seankulinski.com/publication/towards-explaining-image-based-shifts/)].
+      - Constructed an interpretable benchmark Sensor Network dataset based on StarCraft II replays yielding 1.8 million game-state windows with multiple data representations such as ones that can be used as a drop-in replacement for CIFAR10 and MNIST.
       - Created a light-weight machine learning algorithm which uses deep density models to detect shifts in distributions as well as determine which feature(s) are causing the shift, allowing for online monitoring with little additional overhead [[publication](https://www.seankulinski.com/publication/feature-shift-detection/)] [[code](https://github.com/inouye-lab/feature-shift)].

   - title: Data Scientist